The Best Long Underwear and Base Layer for Men

 Rab Merino+ 160

 In our field of competitors, there wasn't a lightweight model that performed nearly as well as the Rab Merino+ 160, which only weighs 7.5 oz.
 This product of blended merino wool and polyester rocked the boat in several categories, giving new inspiration to what thinner, lighter base layers are capable of.
 It has an excellent fit, feels great, layers surprisingly well, and breathes like a mechanical lung.
 Most impressively, this was the fastest-drying fabric in the group of competitors.
 Being so thin, it didn't provide much durability or warmth.
 Our reviewers and friends also agreed that this model is good to go for social environments as well.
-However, if you're looking for the best combination of performance and lightweightedness for use in mostly cool temperatures, or cold weather as a first layer, our Top Pick for Lightweight award winner offers just that.
+However, if you're looking for the best combination of performance and low weight for use in mostly cool temperatures, or cold weather as a first layer, our Top Pick for Lightweight award winner offers just that.

 Fastest drying model